doctest/doctest/doc/markdown/roadmap.md

 ### For 1.2:

 - runtime performance
+    - reimplement string class with a small buffer optimization
+    - unit test the string class
-    - move string implementation to the fwd part - use new/delete
+    - move it to the header entirely
     - add move semantics to the ```String``` class
     - see how many times operator new is called during startup (or runtime?..)
 - mocking - interop with doctest (+ maybe send PRs with doctest integration info)